Honors First-Year Students at Murrah Bombing Memorial.

 Most OC Honors students study abroad in the fall or summer of their sophomore year (European Studies or Asian Studies).
 All Honors students participate in Symposium each Monday and are eligible for Catalyst Grants for their senior capstone projects.

-We recommend applying for Honors admission before December 15; wait-listing usually begins in December.
-If you have missed the December date, but still want to apply, contact email@example.com.
+We recommend applying for Honors admission before December 15; wait-listing usually begins in January.
+If you have missed the December date, you can still apply, it is not too late!

 The average ACT/SAT per cohort for OC's Honors Program is above 31/1440.
 National Merit Scholars and Presidential Leadership programs are available by application.
 Each year, about 25% of our Honors Program students are National Merit Scholars.